Welcome to our recruitment page for 2019! You can find a timeline of our important deadlines and application forms here.

 Click here to learn more about Green Joule!

 UBC Chem-E-Car is a design team under the UBC Chemical & Biological Engineering Department that competes in the annual AIChE (American Institute of Chemical Engineers) Regional and National Chem-E-Car Competitions.
-We are a top contender in our region, most recently having qualified to compete in the 2018 National Chem-E-Car Competition.
+We are a top contender in our region, having placed in regional and national Chem-E-Car Competitions in the past.
 While currently employing electrochemical batteries on our model-size cars, biochemical batteries is a frontier that no one has mastered yet.
 Can you help us be the first?

 Click here to learn more about Chem-E-Car!